10 Most Beautiful Islands in the South Pacific

 Melanesian island chains like Fiji, Vanuatu, the Solomon Islands, and New Caledonia offer a similar brand of natural beauty, but with their own distinct cultures.
 Palau is a topographic wonderland above and below water, and cultural and archeological attractions are a top draw in destinations like enigmatic Easter Island.

-From some of the best islands in Fiji to eco-friendly destinations in Australia, find your kind of paradise with our list of the best islands in the South Pacific.
+From some of the best islands in Fiji to eco-tourism destinations in Australia, find the top places to visit for an idyllic holiday with our list of the best islands in the South Pacific.

 1. Bora Bora, French Polynesia

 Cloaked in green and encircling an impossibly radiant turquoise lagoon, Bora Bora is the beauty queen of the South Pacific.
 Glimpsed from afar, the lush peaks of Mount Otemanu and Mount Pahia jut from the sea, with arms outstretched as if to welcome you into their seductive embrace.

 Adventures here cover both land and sea.
 You can explore the lagoon and its tiny islets or motus on cruises, which often include the opportunity to snorkel with sharks and rays, and you can hike a web of trails up jungly hillsides to survey all the beauty.
 Top it all off with mouthwatering French-inspired food and romantic resorts.

 Where to Stay: There is no shortage of beautiful resorts on Bora Bora.
 The islands are famous for having some of the best overwater bungalows in the world.
 Are you looking for the ultimate honeymoon escape?
 Both the Four Seasons Resort Bora Bora and the InterContinental Resort & Thalasso Spa offer the island's famous over-the-water bungalows right on the ravishing lagoon.